OT-CLOUD-KIT/terraform-aws-opensearch/README.md

 }
 ```

-**NOTE: You can also refer the variables.tf file under example directory to get the idea on variables define in network_skeleton module.**
+**NOTE: You can also refer the variables.tf file under example directory to get the idea on variables define in security_group module.**

 ### Contributor